romainlafarguette/romainlafarguette.github.io/_pages/software.md

 ---
 layout: archive
-title: "Software development"
+title: "Statistical Software Development"
 permalink: /software/
 author_profile: true
 sitemap: false
 ---

-I design open-source Python packages for central banks and economists in general.
-They are freely available through Github.
+I design open-source Python statistical packages for central banks and economists in general, for forecasting and modeling.
+One of my most recent packages, on estimating Growth-at-Risk, is used by more than twenty central banks in the world.

+The packages are freely available through Github.
 Please cite the companion working paper when using the tools.